metrico/influxdb3-community/examples/README.md

 ### Integrations & Drivers

-This section offers some basic IOx compatible Flight SQL integrations for various languages.
-Feel free to add more!
+This section offers some basic IOx compatible Arrow Flight SQL integrations for various languages.

+> Please feel free to improve them & add more!